Otto Scharmer biography and theory

-Claus Otto Scharmer is Senior lecturer in the area of Organization Studies at the Massachusetts Institute of Technology (MIT)
+Otto Scharmer is Senior lecturer in the area of Organization Studies at the Massachusetts Institute of Technology (MIT).
+Dr. Claus Otto Scharmer is also the founder and director of the Presencing Institute and developer of the Theory U and the 4 levels of listening theory.

 He has further developed this approach with the employees of the former MIT in the past few years.
 This approach is used across the globe and his book ‘Theory U’ is available in 15 languages.

-Publications and books by Otto Scharmer et al.
+Books, articles and publications by Otto Scharmer et al.

 - 2013, 2009.
 Leading from the emerging future: From ego-system to eco-system economies.
 Berrett-Koehler Publishers.